Dominica’s Independence

 1. Creole Day (Jounen Kwéyòl)

 One of the highlights of Dominica’s Independence Season is Creole Day, held on the last Friday of October.
-This event celebrates the island’s Creole language, music, food, and clothing.
+This event celebrates the island’s Kwéyòl (Creole) language, music, food, and clothing.
 On Creole Day, Dominicans across the island don traditional outfits, including the Wob Dwiyet, a beautifully crafted, long-flowing dress made from madras cloth.
 The Wob Dwiyet symbolises Dominica’s cultural fusion of French and African influences.
-Women wear the dress pridefully, while men wear shirts and sashes made of madras fabric.
+Women wear the national dress pridefully, while men wear a shirt and Chas (Sash) made of madras fabric.

 In addition to the traditional dress, Creole Day celebrates Creole cuisine, with dishes like crab backs, callaloo soup, and Titiwi accras taking center stage.
 Music plays a pivotal role in the celebrations, with traditional Creole instruments like the Gwaj, Boom-Boom, and accordion filling the streets of Roseau and other towns.